Fresh-Myint/BW3-ATS-Tool/README.md

-# 3NV_ATS
+# CEVA Logistics - BW3 ATS Tool

-ATS Excel tool for the 3NV facility.
+## An Excel based tool written in VBA and SQL for CEVA Logistics' Dell campus.